andreassommer/ifdiff/toolbox/examples/daeExamples/daeExamples_README.md

 $ \frac{d \tilde{t}_ s}{d x_2(0)} = \frac{d}{d x_2(0)} \left(\ln (-p- \varepsilon x_2(0)) \right) = \frac{1}{-p - \varepsilon x_2(0)} = \frac{1}{p - \varepsilon } $.

+### Additional Content

-To further investigate this example take a look at the files `daeExample_main.m` and `daeExampleRHs.m`
+To further investigate this example take a look at the files `daeExample_main.m` and `daeExampleRHs.m`.
+To get a grasp of some applications of what we have learned in this README go to the folder `RLC Circuit example` which is an example about modelling with switched DAEs.